-Once formed, it is expected the youth action group will meet and consult with various city staff to better understand how the city works and to plan for their engagement efforts.
+Once formed, it is expected the YEAT will meet and consult with various city staff to better understand how the city works and to plan for their engagement efforts.
 OPS staff will coordinate those opportunities and support the group in achieving their mandate.